rat-software/rat-software/CONTRIBUTING.md

 #### Contributing to the RAT Core
 If you want to contribute to the RAT core, please contact us at rat@searchstudies.org.

+Join us and help advance the field of search engine research!